HarimbolaHarry/NConnectivity/README.md

 4) It's well documented

-5) It fully supports TCP & UDP Protocols (In the right way)
+5) It fully supports TCP & UDP Protocols

-6) TCP Protocol's Server supports multiple clients simultaneously
+6) TCP Protocol's Server supports multiple clients simultaneously and in an asynchronous manner

 7) It's very easy to use

 8) It uses MIT License

+9) Example projects are provided

 # List of Projects